behemot-biz/bokashi/README.md

 ## Design decisions
 ### Fonts
-I wanted contrast between headlines and bread text, i used the site fontpair.co for inspiration.
+I wanted contrast between headlines and bread text, I used the site fontpair.co for inspiration.
 I decided to use Playfair Display for all headlines and Source Sans 3 for bread text.

 A quite funny thing, later when I was looking around for some inspiration I found the same headline font on a swedish site, selling all things needed for bokash composting, bokashi.se, so I guess it was a good choice.